-Office Administration is a ninemonth, full-time program that prepares graduates for positions in the office administration field.
+Office Administration is a full-time program that prepares graduates for positions in the office administration field.
 There are three certificates: Accounting Clerk certificate, Administrative Assistant certificate and General Office Assistant certificate, that provide specialized training for accounting, administrative assistant and general office positions respectively.
 Extensive training in communications, administrative procedures, computer applications and accounting prepares graduates for employment in today's automated office.
 Hands-on learning is emphasized.
-Of the nine months, eight are spent studying in the classroom and one is spent working (through a field placement) in a local business or government office.
+Students will work (through a field placement) in a local business or government office for one month during the program.
 Student learning is assisted through lectures, class discussions, group work, assignments, lab sessions and fieldwork.
 Employability is the primary goal.
 With this goal in mind, the Office Administration program is designed to provide students with the knowledge and skills required to enter the workforce as accounting clerks, administrative assistants and general office assistants in both the private and public sectors.